The Mechanical Engineering Department is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 Within five years of graduation, our graduates will have:

-- Made significant progress toward or achieved licensure or an advanced degree.
+- Made significant progress toward achieving licensure or achieved licensure or earned an advanced degree or made progress along alternative career paths.

 - Progressed toward positions of increased responsibility, such as leading a significant project.